ARM-software/psa-api/doc/ext-pake/api/pake.rst

     :issue:`I think these values are correct?`

-*   The calculation of w0, w1, and L then proceeds as described in the RFC.
+*   The calculation of :math:`w0`, :math:`w1`, and :math:`L` then proceeds as described in the RFC.

     .. admonition:: Implementation note

-        The values of w0 and w1 are required as part of the SPAKE2+ key pair.
+        The values of :math:`w0` and :math:`w1` are required as part of the SPAKE2+ key pair.

-        It is :scterm:`implementation defined` whether L is computed during key derivation, and stored as part of the key pair; or only computed when required from the key pair.
+        It is :scterm:`implementation defined` whether :math:`L` is computed during key derivation, and stored as part of the key pair; or only computed when required from the key pair.

 .. _pake-algorithms: